percyfal/snakemakelib/sphinx/source/docs/configuration.rst

 Configuration
 =============

 The default configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Each rule file consists of rules and an accompanying *default
+For any application, the main rule file contains a *default
-configuration*.
-The latter ensures that all rules have sensible defaults
+configuration* that ensures that all rules have sensible defaults set,
-set, regardless whether the user decides to modify them or not.
+regardless whether the user decides to modify them or not.
 In
 principle, a rule file has two parts:

 1. default configuration